chrippa/ds4drv/README.rst

 Features
 --------

-- Emulate the Xbox 360 controller for compability with Steam games
+- Emulate the Xbox 360 controller for compatibility with Steam games
 - Set the LED color
 - Remind you about low battery by flashing the LED
 - Use the trackpad as a mouse